FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 4.rst

         where: ROUGHADJ is assigned to line 1 of each channel segment.

-18. Instructions for creating the cross-section channel geometry data files are out- lined in Lesson 14 of the Workshop Lessons.
+18. Instructions for creating the cross-section channel geometry data files are outlined in Lesson 14 of the Workshop Lessons.
     The lessons are found in the FLO-2D Pro Documentation folder.

 19. Surveyed water surfaces can be automatically compared with the predicted water surface in the PROFILES program by creating a WSTIME.DAT file.